rosmo-robot/rosmo-robot.github.io/build.md

 ![](https://raw.githubusercontent.com/rosmo-robot/rosmo-robot.github.io/refs/heads/master/assets/img/CONNECTlIDAR.jpeg)

-Installing the ESP32-S3 Processor
+Plug in the ESP32-S3 Processor
 --------

 Processor Placement: Position the ESP32-S3 processor on the headers.
-Ensure its mounted in the correct orientation
+Ensure its mounted in the correct orientation!

 For 2WD configuration it looks like this: